This is the second part of a CAE Essay writing mini-series of blog posts. Click here for part 1.

 EXAMPLE OF A PAST EXAM TASK AND AN ANSWER

-Down below, you can find my attempt at this essay task where you can see some of the useful phrases in context, which will hopefully help.
+Down below, you can find my attempt at this essay task with some of the useful phrases in context, which will hopefully help.

 There can be no doubt that environmental issues have become a major concern for countries worldwide.
 Many people believe governments are not doing enough to stem this problem.
 Therefore, environmental organisations and individuals need to take action.
 The aim of this essay is to discuss possible solutions to raise citizen’s awareness of this pressing issue.